What is Scapular Dyskinesis

 Ishita S et al. Effect of Electrical Muscle Stimulation with Voluntary Contraction and Taping on Joint Position Sense in Asymptomatic Scapular Dyskinesic Patients.
 Int J Phys Med Rehabil 2014, 2:2

-Would you like to have the Shoulder Pacemaker™ device?
+Would you like to try the SHOULDER PACEMAKER™ innovation?